Geneva Truck Accident Attorney

 With over 30 years of experience, our Geneva truck accident lawyer has the knowledge and resources to help effectively guide you through the process of filing a claim for reimbursement for your injuries.
 When you work with us, our task is to take care of all the legal business so that you can focus on healing.

-Call (630) 480-4130 today to schedule a free consultation with our aggressive personal injury attorney.
+Call (630) 480-4130 today to schedule a free consultation with our aggressive truck accident lawyer.

 The first step in pursuing full and fair compensation in a truck accident is determining fault.
 This process is often more complicated than deciding who is liable in a car or motorcycle collision, because several parties can potentially be held responsible for your injuries after a truck accident.

 Common at-fault parties in a truck accident include:

 It is rare that a truck driver is not at least partially responsible for the accident.
 Truck drivers can be held liable for your injuries for a variety of reasons, including distracted driving, drowsiness, drunkenness, or violation of any traffic laws, such as speeding or running a stop sign.

 Often, a trucking corporation can be held responsible for the damage that their truck causes in an accident.
 If your accident was caused by the trucking company’s violation of any federal or state trucking regulations, you might be able to file a claim against them.

 All 18-wheelers are built by a manufacturer that uses parts that were created by different manufacturers.
 Either one of these entities could be to blame for your injuries if a defective truck or part of a truck caused the crash.

 Semi-trucks are driven countless miles every week and require regular maintenance.
 Often, a trucking company will hire a third-party to take care of the servicing of the truck.
 If these mechanics are negligent in the performance of their job, it could cause a truck accident.
 If this is the case, you can also include the mechanic on your claim for compensation.